WARNING

 To adjust:

-1. Rotate the mirror switch to the left or
+1. Rotate the mirror switch to the left

-right to choose the left or right side mirror.
+to choose the left or right side mirror.

 2. Press the mirror switch in the appropriate direction.